DylanAhTeck/FaaS/README.md

 $ ./clclient [flags]
 ```

-Note:
-Set the appropriate glog flags via command-line environment variables before the executable for logging.
+**Note:Set the appropriate glog flags via command-line environment variables before the executable for logging.**

 For example:
 ```bash
 GLOG_v=7 GLOG_logtostderr=1 ./func_server
 ```

-## Compiling and running services
+## Compiling and running Google Tests

 The command-line client, func service and key-value store service each have a suite of google tests that
 is automatically compiled using the make command.

-**Note: **  each test requires the a *new* instance of the other services to be running
+**Note: each test requires a *new* instance of the other services to be running **

 To run func service test:
 ```bash